Stocks in Summary:

 Companies may choose to issue shares of stock to the public in order to raise money to fund additional projects or as a way for a privately owned company’s owners to “cash-out” and receive cash in exchange for some of their ownership in the company.
 Each share of stock effectively represents a partial claim on the earnings or net income of the company (how much money the company is making after all expenses and interest payments to bondholders), and each share is given voting rights in helping to determine how the company directs their business.
 Shareholders elect a Board of Directors who represent them and influence the company’s management to make decisions in the best interest of shareholders.
 This is important since if poor decisions are made by management and the company enters bankruptcy then stock shareholders are behind bank lenders and bond investors in their claim on the firm’s possessions.
 In almost all bankruptcy cases there is little to no money left after selling off the company’s assets to return invested money to shareholders.

 Once a company issues shares to the public their shares continue to trade on a daily basis through a stock exchange.
 Major U.S. stock exchanges include the New York Stock Exchange (NYSE), and the National Association of Securities Dealers Automatic Quotations (NASDAQ) while smaller exchanges also exist.
-In the U.S. there are roughly 4,000 companies that have issued ownership shares to the public and trade on these exchanges.
+In the U.S. there are under 4,000 companies that have issued ownership shares to the public and trade on these exchanges.

 The main determinant of the value of your share of stock in the company is based on how much money the company is earning, and what are their prospects for growing that amount of money they make in the future.
 A critical measure of a share’s worth is the company’s “earnings per share” – or how much money are they making divided by how many shares of stock in the company exist.
 For example, if a company earns $1,000,000 in a year and has 1,000,000 shares of stock held by investors, then the company has earned $1/share.
 If the same company only had 100,000 shares of stock issued to investors then the firm has earned $10/share.
 All else equal, the higher the amount of earnings or net income created per share of stock, and the ability of a company to grow that value over time, leads to a higher value placed on each share of stock.